Child Support for College Students

 While the rationale of the Jacoby case is interesting, it does not provide any black and white rules in understanding NJ child support guidelines for college students.
 And of the Newburgh factors is useful, but they are, by design, quite broad and fact-sensitive.

-If you need help with understanding NJ child support guidelines for college students, then contact the Law Offices of Peter Van Aulen for a free consultation today, at 201–845–7400.
+If you need help with understanding NJ child support guidelines for college students, then contact the Law Offices of Peter Van Aulen for a free initial consultation today, at 201–845–7400.